 Frequently Asked Questions About Medical Negligence

-7. “Was the undesirable outcome in my medical treatment (or my family member’s death after treatment) due to natural causes or was it evidence of malpractice?”
 An investigation will most likely need to be done to make this determination.
 Get an experienced attorney’s opinion.
-Request a preliminary case analysis by calling Abramson & O'Connell, LLC, in Columbus, Ohio, at 614-461-3101 or by email through this website.
+Request a preliminary case analysis by calling Abramson & O'Connell, LLC, in Columbus, Ohio, at 614-461-3101, or send us an email.